MagicPhase/AutoInflate/README.md

 **STEP TWO-**

 Determine what hardware is needed.
 You'll need to acquire the parts needed to craft your AutoInflate.
+Go over these sections and start building your purchase list.
-Starting with the [3D Printed Parts](https://github.com/MagicPhase/AutoInflate/blob/main/Materials.md#-3d-printed-parts-) section, go over the necessary 3D printable parts you'll need.
+* [3D Printed Parts](https://github.com/MagicPhase/AutoInflate/blob/main/Materials.md#-3d-printed-parts-) Go over the necessary 3D printable parts you'll need.
 You can use a print service such as [Shapeways](https://www.shapeways.com/) or any other printing service that's capable of reproducing the needed resin parts.
 I've included some helpful notes beside the parts to guide you in your decision-making.
-Please read carefully!
+* [Pressure Sensor Manifold Options](https://github.com/MagicPhase/AutoInflate/blob/main/Materials.md#-pressure-sensor-manifold-options-) Determine which pressure mainfoild you wish to use.
+I recommend using the parts listed for [MS583702BA01](https://www.digikey.com/en/products/detail/te-connectivity-measurement-specialties/MS583702BA01-50/6221400).
+I've not fully tested the MPS sensor variant!
+This is important because the two pressure sensor variations require different resin prints as well as sensor hardware.
+The MS583702BA01 sensor has the benefit of having a higher pressure limit but is also slightly more expensive. _Tinker note: there are I2C pads exposed so a completely different sensor could be used if the internal space allows for it!_
+* [Fasterns and Metal Parts](https://github.com/MagicPhase/AutoInflate/blob/main/Materials.md#-fasterns-and-metal-parts-) Make a list of the various fasteners and metal parts needed.
+*